 Helping Shape Policy and Budget Responses

-Standing Committee on Canadian Heritage study on the recovery from the Impact of COVID-19 – Opening statement, February 2022
+Standing Committee on Canadian Heritage study on the recovery from the impact of COVID-19 – Opening statement, February 2022

-Standing Committee on Canadian Heritage study on the recovery from the Impact of COVID-19 – Supplementary statistics, February 2022
+Standing Committee on Canadian Heritage study on the recovery from the impact of COVID-19 – Supplementary statistics, February 2022

-Pre-budget recommendations for the 2022 federal budget, August 6, 2021
+Recommendations in advance of the 2022 federal budget, August 6, 2021

 Standing Committee on Canadian Heritage study of Challenges and Issues Faced by the Arts, Culture, Heritage and Sport Sectors During the COVID-19 Pandemic, November 30, 2020